vignettes/biodivMapR_02.Rmd

 based on the hypothesis that atmospheric scattering will lead to higher

 reflectance in the blue domain.
-Blue_Thresh
+Blue_Thresh defines the

 maximum Blue reflectance to be kept.
 By default, the Blue spectral band